ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance](./images/0.%20Launch%20Instance1.png)

-* Give the EC2 Instance a name of your choice and search for the preferred Virtual Server (i.e Ubuntu).
+* Give the EC2 Instance a name of your choice and search for the preferred Virtual Server (i.e. Ubuntu).

 ![Launch Instance2](./images/0.%20Launch%20Instance2.png)